wilsonwaters/rdiff-backup-auto/README.md

 # rdiff-backup-auto
 Automatic centralised backups for multiple hosts using [rdiff-backup](https://github.com/rdiff-backup/rdiff-backup) and [cron](https://en.wikipedia.org/wiki/Cron).

 rdiff-backup is a command line backup tool which efficiently copies a directory structure and keeps incremental revisions of changes.
-Backups are stored locally as a simple mirrored folder for quick recovery of files.
-Historical versions of files can be recovered by the rdiff-backup tool.
+Backups are stored locally as a simple mirrored folder for quick restoration of files.
+Historical versions of files can be restored by the rdiff-backup tool.

 rdiff-backup-auto is a bash script and simple configuration files which can be called by cron to backup a set of hosts via ssh.
 New hosts can be configured by adding a single configuration file.
 The configuration file provides a simple flexible mechanism to exclude/include files and folders (such as system folders) with sensible defaults.